 The Library will acknowledge receipt of gifts of tangible personal or real property in accordance with the federal tax law and will sign any IRS form or other documents necessary for the donor to obtain a tax deduction for such gifts, so long as such acknowledgment does not entail valuing the gift.

-The Library shall encourage donors to seek their own counsel in matters relating to their bequests, life income gifts, tax planning, and estate planning.
+The Library encourages donors to seek their own counsel in matters relating to their bequests, life income gifts, tax planning, and estate planning.

 II.
 Unacceptable Gifts